thecodesalim/lecture-planning-web-app/README.md

 - Saving of plans to database
 - Responsive Design

-**Note:** *For the chat and whiteboard, to see the real-time functionality you need to open to another tab or browser and see both communicating*
+**Note:** *For the chat and whiteboard, to see the real-time functionality you need to open another tab or browser and see both communicating*

 **Improvements**